imrushi/imrushi.github.io/content/notes/go.md

 The easiest way to try Go is to visit [Go Playground](https://go.dev/play) in your web browser.
 It is simple editor where you can enter Go code and run it on their servers.
 The result is displayed right there in your browser.

 > Note: Go Playground requires stable internet connection.
-If you don't, see [Intall Go](https://go.dev/doc/install) on your system.
+If you don't, see [Install Go](https://go.dev/doc/install) on your system.

 Let's try out play ground: